 Water quality testing

-We have been measuring water clarity, temperature and oxygen levels, as well as collecting water samples for analysis, in partnership with the BC Ministry of Environment and the BC Lake Stewardship Society since the early 1990’s.
+We have been measuring water clarity, temperature and oxygen levels, as well as collecting water samples for analysis, in partnership with the BC Ministry of Environment and the BC Lake Stewardship Society (BCLSS) since the early 1990’s.
 Analysis of the collected data is ongoing.

 Invasive plant control